Mango supports rendered raster images with embedded geo-referenced data.

 - Right click the layer and choose Data → Export data and set the options as shown in the example below.

-If the export to TIFF does not work, try exporting to ERDAS .img format instead.
-Then take the ERDAS .img file and export to TIF, without the “Use Renderer” option.
+If the export to TIFF does not work, try exporting to ERDAS .img format, then take the ERDAS .img file and export to TIF, without the “Use Renderer” option.

 - Set the colors and contrast stretch as you would like them to appear.